Start - Mount Lindesay Rd off Scotsdale Rd

 Best Time - All Year Round

-With the afternoon spent with the family doing some smaller walks close to Walpole, I had my sights set on Mount Lindesay before the predicted bad weather for the week set in.
+The Hike - With the afternoon spent with the family doing some smaller walks close to Walpole, I had my sights set on Mount Lindesay before the predicted bad weather for the week set in.

 Having been on my "to-hike" list ever since Don and Alissa from The Long Way's Better posted about it, I decided that it was close enough to Walpole that I could sneak off one afternoon and do it.
 The timing to get out there and up to the summit while there was still enough light for photos was a bit sketchy but I said goodbye to the family at Circular Pool and headed out on South West Highway towards Denmark.The drive out to Denmark is a fantastic journey through towering Karri forests, open farmland and through sleepy little hamlets.
 You could easily spend a few days stopping off at every attraction/business and one day I will base myself down here for a week and do just that.